Chapter One: Solid Brigade

 "Oh, a lover?"

 "My adopted sister.
-She was eight when she joined the family.
-Aside from the heaps of corpses, The Falling left cities with orphans to spare.
+She was young when she joined the family.
+Along with the heaps of corpses, The Falling left cities with orphans to spare.
 My father took her in; she was in pretty bad shape.
-He ran a couple of safe houses around the town I grew up in for kids, but there was something about her that intrigued my father, so he brought her in as one of his own.
+He ran a couple of safe houses around the town I grew up in for kids, but there was something about her that intrigued my father, so he brought her in as his own.
 Hmph, he was always trying to look out for everyone.
-Especially the little ones… just didn't know when somethings weren't worth the risk…"
+Especially the little ones… just didn't know when some things weren't worth the risk."

-There was a brief silence between them before he got up and reached into his robe's deep side pocket revealing a small quarter sized double sided sticker piece with an emblem on it.
+A brief silence lingered between them before he got up and reached into his robe's deep side pocket revealing a small quarter sized double sided sticker piece with an emblem on it.
 "This should suffice.
 No doubt your sister will motion you to visit me again.
 I too would like to speak to you further, when you have time to spare.
-I sense a lot of stoical repression in you, a lot of rage.
+I sense a lot of stoical repression in you.
+A lot of rage.
 Talking about your feelings doesn't make you weak, it awakens you to the real issues at hand.
 And I can help you with that."
-He enveloped his hands around Cabil's, looking to him potently, "So next time how about we break that tough exterior of yours and get cleansed?!"
+He shook Cabil's hands, looking to him potently.
+"So next time how about we break that tough exterior of yours and get cleansed!"

-The streets tonight stood immaculate.
-Dim lights flickered at intervals parallel to each other down the sidewalk, and not a peep echoed through the burrows of buildings.
-An early curfew town—Cabil forgot about the strict nighttime regulations of keeping Dovve citizens locked up in boarded homes protected by "fortification spells."
+The streets tonight were vacant.
+Dim lights flickered at intervals parallel to each other down the sidewalk, and not a peep echoed through the borders of buildings.
+An early curfew town—Cabil forgot about the strict nighttime regulations of keeping Dovve citizens locked up in boarded homes protected by 'fortification spells.'
 No wonder business lights were out, public grounds were closed, and not a soul ventured out at this time.
-He undoubtedly didn't hear the curfew siren go off from the temple.
+He certainly didn't hear the curfew siren go off from the temple.

-"Class A solider Cabil Hargann!
-By the order of Malfoyaunt, You are under arrest for treason!"
+"Class A soldier Cabil Hargann!
+By the order of Mhalfoynt, You are under arrest for treason!"